 If you love beautiful churches, Roman history, and/or cute buildings, then St. Albans is a must for you.

-During my time in London, I made the trip up to St. Albans twice.
+During my time in London, I made a day trip up to St. Albans twice.
 Once to see the Christmas markets and again just for fun because I liked it so much the first time.
-It’s such an easy trip from London that I thought I’d show you why you need to visit.
+It’s such an easy day trip from London that I thought I’d show you why you need to visit.

 A little history

 St. Albans was first settled during the Iron Age by the Celts and, in AD 43, adopted the name Verulamium after the Roman conquest of Britain.
 It then became one of the largest towns in Roman Britain.
 Around AD 250, a citizen of Verulamium named Alban was martyred for his Christain faith.
 In 793, King Offa founded St. Albans Abbey and the town grew from it.
 In 1455 and 1461, St. Albans was host to two battles during the War of the Roses.
 King Henry VIII dissolved the abbey in 1539.
 In 1877, the Abbey Church was granted Cathedral status and the town was given a city charter.
 Today, the city and its surroundings have 129,000 people.
 To read more about the town’s history, check out this link.